callingsandesh/test_repo/README.md

 )
 ```

-After the above table was created , I used the folloing pipeline and sql queries to push the datas from the raw table to the above tables of the warehouse.
+### After the above table was created , I used the folloing pipeline to push the datas from the raw table to the above tables of the warehouse.

 > `src\extract_into_warehouse_tables.py`
 This above file , `extract_into_warehouse_tables.py` has 1 function and 1 main method which is mentioned below: